 Is a South American ceviche markedly different from our own kinilaw?
 In many respects, they are similar, but I think there are some differences that make them distinct from each other.
 Many people feel that our own kinilaw may have been influenced by the arrival of the Spaniards, or more accurately, Mexicans and South Americans when the Philippines was a Spanish colony.
-However, Doreen Fernandez offers up some evidence that we were probably making our own kinilaw long before the Spaniards arrived, mostly with the finding in some ancient caves of remnants of tabon-tabon, and fish bones, two key ingredients for kinilaw on the island of Mindanao.
+However, Doreen Fernandez offers up some evidence that we were probably making our own kinilaw long before the Spaniards arrived, mostly with the finding in some ancient sites (diggings) of tabon-tabon, and fish bones, two key ingredients for kinilaw on the island of Mindanao.
 Personally, the logic of munching on just caught, near sushi-like or grade fish, cleaned and sliced on one’s banca bobbing somewhere in the Philippine archipelago, possibly with a dip in coconut vinegar and perhaps a sprinkling of local sea salt is a scene I can easily see going back hundreds of years… With some good fish on hand, I decided to make BOTH a ceviche and a kinilaw to see how they compared with each other…

 The first prized “catch” was a rather smallish (say 2 kilo or so) baby yellowfin tuna at the Nasugbu market.
 The more common tulingan is plentifual on most market days, but every once in a while, a yellowfin tuna or two is available and they make excellent sushi or kinilaw, so I thought I would use this for my ceviche.
 I struggled a bit with the filleting, but this is the result of some sweat and a bit of cursing… :)